 A grizzly bear during fall in Glacier National Park, Montana on Tuesday, September 30, 2025.
 Glacier is a part of the Northern Continental Divide Ecosystem (NCDE), which contains the highest concentrations and largest grizzly bears in the lower 48 states.

 Grizzly bear specialist for Montana Fish, Wildlife and Parks, Chad White, pulls DNA samples from the frozen remains of a grizzly bear near Choteau, Montana on Friday, October 4, 2024.
-This grizzly bear was killed by hunters after it was mistaken for a black bear.
-The bear was in an area grizzlies are recolonizing on the prairie.
+This grizzly was killed by hunters after it was mistaken for a black bear in an area grizzlies are recolonizing.

-Drag artists Eunice Sexx, Bironic, Iris Von Moxxii, and Stella Kinesis prepare for the Montana Drag Wrestling show at the Zootown Arts Community Center in Missoula, Montana on Saturday, June 7, 2025.
-Montana Drag Wrestling, or MDW, started back in 2023.
+Stella Kinesis lingers in the doorway before her championship fight against Margaret Murder at the Zootown Arts Community Center in Missoula on Saturday, June 7, 2025.
+Montana Drag Wrestling, or MDW, started back in 2023 after a series of bills were introduced targeting drag.

 A large structure fire, energized by high winds off Lake Superior, burned for nearly four hours and leveled three local businesses in downtown Grand Marais, Minnesota on Monday, April 13, 2020.